execonline-inc/antivirus/readme.markdown

 Anything that can subscribe to SNS topics can process infected (or clean!) files.

+# updating virus signatures

+Worried about keeping the virus signature database up-to-date?
+We've got that covered, too.

+Clamav uses a tool called `freshclam` to update the signature database.
+We ran that earlier to initialize a virus database for development.
+S3-antivirus runs `freshclam` whenever the server launches.
+It then continues to run it approximately every two hours.
+Your virus signatures will never be more then a couple a hours out of date.

 # deployment stories

 S3-antivirus is just node, so deploy it anyway you would deploy node